 MUNI Service Equity Strategy: is a process to identify and correct transit performance disparities.
-The Strategy focuses on eight Equity Neighborhoods and seniors and people with disabilities, and it establishes performance measures for routes serving these neighborhoods.
+The Strategy focuses on eight Equity Neighborhoods and seniors and people with disabilities, and it establishes performance measures for routes serving these neighborhoods (Muni Service Equity Strategy, 2022).
 Each neighborhood Strategy and associated performance measures are updated every two years and reported back to the Board of Directors in time to inform the agency's two-year budget cycle process.
 This process creates an accountability feedback loop with both the Board of Directors as well as the Equity Neighborhoods.
-Planners also see the focus on short term easily implementable actions as an asset.
-"These are all things that can happen between one strategy to the next.
-It's primed to be accountable - nothing about additional studies, funding etc, that might allow planners to give lip service to equity."
+Planners also see the focus on short term easily implementable actions as an asset that results in tangible improvements and a sense of follow-through on community needs.

-Community Based Transportation Plans: The MTA's CBTP's include a funding plan and a commitment that all recommendations will be implemented within 5 years.
-As staff noted, "This was intentional.
-You can create a plan that sits on the shelf, so this was a way to make sure that action is taken."
-CBTP's include strong process equity and participatory planning principles and practices.
+Community Based Transportation Plans (CBTP): The MTA's CBTP's include a funding plan and a commitment that all recommendations will be implemented within 5 years.
+Staff noted that this was intentional in order to ensure the plan does not sit on the shelf and that that action is taken.
+CBTP's include strong process equity and participatory planning principles and practices (SFMTA, 2023c).
 Two examples include the Visitation Valley and Portola CBTP and the Bayview CBTP.
-The Visitacion Valley & Portola CBTP includes a commitment to "document and share what we hear in community conversations and what our approaches are towards decision-making... deliver actions that reflect community desires, and value lived experiences of the community, especially those not often heard in traditional decision-making venues".
-41
+The Visitacion Valley & Portola CBTP includes a commitment to "document and share what we hear in community conversations and what our approaches are towards decision-making... deliver actions that reflect community desires, and value lived experiences of the community, especially those not often heard in traditional decision-making venues" (SFMTA, 2023b).